sanjogpandasp/Android-Security-Reference/api/keystore.md

 ##Authenticating Key Use

+- If using the `KeyStore` without any additional settings just unlocking the device should unlock the `KeyStore`
 - [ConfirmCredential](http://developer.android.com/samples/ConfirmCredential/index.html)
     - This sample demonstrates how you can use device credentials (PIN, Pattern, Password) in your app to authenticate the user before they are trying to complete some actions
     - Will try to use key as part of crypto op after auth